bashfulrobot/nixos/README.md

 - Unregister the Espanso service with `espanso service unregister`
 - `reboot`, and let the `services.espanso.enable = true;` in my config, start the service.

+### Getting StartupWMClass For Web Apps

+Getting the StartupWMClass is a pain in wayland.

+#### Steps for my setup

+- create the base desktop file, and rebuild
+- open the app
+- enable the looking glass gnome extension
+- open looking glass and go to `windows`
+- take a screenshot of *ONLY* the class text
+- press `ctrl-alt-o` and it will run a script to OCR the text from my the screenshot and put the results on my clipboard
+- paste it into the desktop file, and rebuild

 ## TODO

 - I still don't like my structure